LimeChain/forta-agent-scripts/solace-suite/staking-rewards-low-balance/README.md

 ## Description

-This agent detects if the Solace balance of the Staking Rewards contract is low
+Detects if the Solace balance of the Staking Rewards contract is low

 ## Supported Chains